MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/servicing-profile.md

   - ```https://*.config.office.net```

 > [!IMPORTANT]
-> Servicing profiles aren't available to customers who have the following plans: Office 365 operated by 21Vianet, Office 365 Germany, Office 365 GCC, or Office 365 GCC High and DoD.
+> Servicing profiles aren't available to customers who have the following plans:
+>- Office 365 operated by 21Vianet
+>- Office 365 Germany
+>- Office 365 GCC
+>- Office 365 GCC High and DoD

 ## Compatibility with other management tools